Cobb County, Georgia: History

 When county home rule was enacted statewide by amendment to the Georgia state constitution in the early 1960s, Ernest W. Barrett became the first chairman of the new county commission.
 The county courthouse, built in 1888, was demolished, spurring a law that now prevents counties from doing so without a referendum.
 In the 1960s and 1970s, Cobb transformed from rural to suburban, as integration spurred white flight from the city of Atlanta, which by 1970 was majority-African-American.
 Real-estate booms drew rural white southerners and Rust Belt transplants, both groups mostly first-generation white-collar workers.
 Cobb County was the home of former segregationist and Georgia governor Lester Maddox (1966–71).
 In 1975, Cobb voters elected John Birch Society leader Larry McDonald to Congress, running in opposition to desegregation busing.
 A conservative Democrat, McDonald called for investigations into alleged plots by the Rockefellers and the Soviet Union to impose "socialist-one-world-government" and co-founded the Western Goals Foundation.
 In 1983, McDonald died aboard Korean Air Lines Flight 007, shot down by a Soviet fighter jet over restricted airspace.
 I-75 through the county is now named for him.

 In 1990, Republican Congressmen Newt Gingrich became Representative of a new district centered around Cobb County.
 In 1994, as Republicans took control of the U.S. House of Representatives for the first time in almost fifty years, Gingrich became Speaker of the House, thrusting Cobb County into the national spotlight.

-In 1993, county commissioners passed a resolution condemning homosexuality and cut off funding for the arts after complaints about a community theater.
+In 1993, county commissioners passed a resolution condemning homosexuality and cutting off funding for the arts after complaints about a community theater.
 After protests from gay rights organizations, organizers of the 1996 Summer Olympics pulled events out of Cobb County, including the Olympic Torch Relay.
 The county's inns were nevertheless filled at 100% of capacity for two months during the event.

 In the 1990s and 2000s, Cobb's demographics changed.
-As Atlanta's gentrification reversed decades of white flight, middle-class African-Americans and Russian, Bosnian, Chinese, Indian, Brazilian, Mexican and Central American immigrants moved to older suburbs in south and southwest Cobb.
+As Atlanta's gentrification reversed decades of white flight, middle-class African-Americans and Russian, Bosnian, Chinese, Indian, Brazilian, Mexican, and Central American immigrants moved to older suburbs in south and southwest Cobb.
 In 2010, African-American Democrat David Scott was elected to Georgia's 13th congressional district, which included many of those suburbs.
 Cobb became the first Georgia county to participate in the Immigration and Nationality Act Section 287(g) enabling local law officers to enforce immigration law.